prof-abdelrahman/Terkwaz-Assessment-/README.md

 # Terkwaz Assessment For Web GUI Test Automation (Selenium) and API Test Automation (Rest Assured)
-Environment Requirements:
+Environment:

-project should be a Java/Maven project. allowed to use any frameworks to perform this task (Such as Selenium WebDriver, and RestAssured).
+project is done using a Java/Maven project. allowed to use any frameworks to perform this task (Such as Selenium WebDriver, and RestAssured).
 Technical requirements: